neondatabase-labs/pgpi/README.md

 To tun tests, clone this repo and from the root directory:

 * Get the `pg` gem: `gem install pg`
-* Ensure Docker is installed and running
+* Ensure Docker and OpenSSL are available
-* Create a file `tests/.env` containing `DATABASE_URL="postgresql://..."` which must point to a database with a PKI-signed SSL cert (e.g. on Neon)
+* Optionally: create a file `tests/.env` containing `DATABASE_URL="postgresql://..."` which must point to a database with a PKI-signed SSL cert (e.g. on Neon)
 * Run `tests/test.sh`
 * Or to see OpenSSL, Docker and pgpi output alongside test results: `tests/test.sh --verbose`